anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Depending on the security policy of the operator, this signature can also be interpreted by the pledge explicit authorization of the registrar to install the contained trust anchor.
 The registrar sends the voucher to the registrar-agent.

-### TODO: Pledge-Enrollment-Request (PER) Processing (Registrar-Agent to Registrar)
+### Pledge-Enrollment-Request (PER) Processing (Registrar-Agent to Registrar)

 After receiving the voucher, the registrar-agent sends the PER to the registrar.
 Deviating from BRSKI the PER is not a raw PKCS#10.
 As the registrar-agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object by the pledge and signed with pledge's IDevID to ensure proof-of-identity as outlined in {{per}}.

-{{RFC7030}} EST standard endpoints (/simpleenroll, /simplereenroll, /serverkeygen, /cacerts) on the registrar cannot be used for BRSKI-PRM.
+EST {{RFC7030}} standard endpoints (/simpleenroll, /simplereenroll, /serverkeygen, /cacerts) on the registrar cannot be used for BRSKI-PRM.
 This is caused by the utilization of signature wrapped-objects in BRSKI-PRM.
-As EST requires to sent a raw PKCS#10 request to the /simpleenroll endpoint, this document makes an enhancement by utilizing EST but with the exception to transport a signature wrapped PKCS#10 request.
+As EST requires to sent a raw PKCS#10 request to e.g., "/.well-known/est/simpleenroll" endpoint, this document makes an enhancement by utilizing EST but with the exception to transport a signature wrapped PKCS#10 request.
 Therefore a new endpoint for BRSKI-PRM on the registrar is defined as "/.well-known/brski/requestenroll"

 The Content-Type header of PER is: `application/jose+json`.

 This is a deviation from the Content-Type header values used in {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
-Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) certificate in the TLS establishment and the provided PVR as JSON-in-JWS object.
+Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) certificate for TLS and the provided PVR as JSON-in-JWS object.

 * If the registrar receives a PER with Content-Type header: `application/jose+json`, it MUST verify the wrapping signature using the certificate indicated in the JOSE header.